malus-brandywine/malus-brandywine/Articles/RPi-netboot/rpi4-netboot-aarch64-alpine-part2.md

 ### Preparing file systems

-The project maintains two filesystems that correspond to “boot” and “root” partitions that RPi boot procedure relies on.
+The project maintains two filesystems that correspond with “boot” and “root” partitions that RPi boot procedure relies on.

 “Boot directory” contains number of boot files and a directory with device tree overlays.</br>
 “Root directory” contains root filesystem.